 Below are just some of the ways bloggers make money on their sites:

 - Sell a physical product if you have one by writing about it and promoting it.
-You can add a shopping cart plugin like WooCommerce or link your products from your blog to a shopping site like Etsy.
+You can add a shopping cart plugin like WooCommerce, a PayPal button, or link your products from your blog to a shopping site like Etsy.

 - Write sponsored posts – This is when a brand asks you to try out their product or service and contracts you to write a post about it.
 You must add a disclaimer in your post that you are doing this and that your opinion is your own.
 Be honest in your reviews so your readers won’t lose trust in you.

 - Make affiliate income – Find products you LOVE, and join their affiliate programs for free.
 Then, add links or banners to your site.
 If a visitor clicks on a link and makes a purchase, you will earn a small commission.
 The best way to make this work is to write reviews with embedded links.
 I have affiliate accounts on major networks like CJ Affiliate, Rakuten Linkshare, Shareasale, Awin, Impact, Pepperjam, Partnerize, and others.
 Fashion bloggers often use Shop Style Collective to create widgets and looks they can embed on their blog.

 Banner ads are not as effective as text links as people are more suspect to click on them.